katharinalisalin/demo-bug-template/docs/Documentation/change-request.md

 have created this change request guide.
 This guide explains the reasoning behind our decisions and the criteria we use when evaluating new ideas.

+!!! warning "Change request are not bug reportings"

     Change requests include suggestions for minor adjustments, ideas for new features, or proposals for the project's direction.
 It is important to note that change requests are not intended for reporting bugs.
 If you wish to report a bug, please use our [bug reporting guide] instead of submitting a change request.

   [bug reporting guide]: https://squidfunk.github.io/mkdocs-material/bug-report/

 We highly value every contribution or idea from our community, and we kindly ask you to take the time to read the following guidelines before submitting your